-- If a sample contains less than the lower limit of detection for the assay, report the result as less than that value (i.e. < 10 ng/dL [< 0.35 nmol/L]). - If a sample contains more than the stated value of the highest Access Testosterone Calibrator (S5), report the result as greater than that value (i.e. > 1600 ng/dL [> 55.5 nmol/L]).
-Alternatively, dilute one volume of sample with one volume of Access Testosterone Calibrator S0 (zero).
+- If a sample contains less than the lower limit of detection for the assay, report the result as less than that value (i.e. < 10 ng/dL [< 0.35 nmol/L]). - If a sample contains more than the stated value of the highest Access Testosterone Calibrator (S5)( > 1600 ng/dL), dilute one volume of sample with one volume of Access Testosterone Calibrator S0 (zero).
 Refer to the appropriate system manuals and/or Help system for instructions on entering a sample dilution in a test request.
 The system reports the results adjusted for the dilution.